PhantomGamesDevelopment/TWM2/README.md

   * Adjusted the mod's XP table:
 	* The final rank (Master Commander) now only requires 2,500,000 XP
 	* The earlier ranks will now progress much more quickly, with the mid-point now occuring at 14,000 XP instead of 20,000 XP
+  * Perks are no longer locked by rank, and all non-game mode / boss related perks are unlocked to all players at the start.
 * General Bug Fixes
   * Addressed the issue when gaining more than 1 million EXP that would result in your total EXP being reset by the difference between 1 million exp and your current exp.
   * Fixed the bug in which picking up weapon clips with an empty weapon would not automatically trigger weapon reload on that weapon.